Skip to content

 • there's a possibility a foreign body is still inside the wound

-• the wound is very large or the injury has caused a lot of tissue damage 1
+• the wound is very large or the injury has caused a lot of tissue damage1

-Please consult a healthcare professional to consider a tetanus booster.
-2
+When was your last tetanus vaccination?
+Please consult a healthcare professional to consider a tetanus booster.2

 How to recognise an infected wound